$t$-sails and sparse hereditary classes of unbounded tree-width: Abstract

 \section{Abstract}

-It has long been known that the following basic objects are obstructions to bounded tree-width: for arbitrarily large $t$, $(1)$ a subdivision of the complete graph $K_t$, $(2)$ a subdivision of the complete bipartite graph $K_{t,t}$, $(3)$ a subdivision of the $(t \times t)$-wall and $(4)$ a line graph of a subdivision of the $(t \times t)$-wall.
-We are now able to add a further \emph{boundary object} to this list, a subdivision of a \emph{$t$-sail}.
-We identify hereditary graph classes of unbounded tree-width that do not contain any of the four basic obstructions but instead contain arbitrarily large $t$-sails or subdivisions of a $t$-sail.
-We also show that these sparse graph classes do not contain a minimal class of unbounded tree-width.
+It has long been known that the following basic objects are obstructions to bounded tree-width: for arbitrarily large $t$, $(1)$ the complete graph $K_t$, $(2)$ the complete bipartite graph $K_{t,t}$, $(3)$ a subdivision of the $(t \times t)$-wall and $(4)$ the line graph of a subdivision of the $(t \times t)$-wall.
+We now add a further \emph{boundary object} to this list, a \emph{$t$-sail}.

-These results have been obtained by studying \emph{path-star} graph classes, a type of sparse hereditary graph class formed by combining a path (or union of paths) with a forest of stars, characterised by an infinite word over a possibly infinite alphabet.
+These results have been obtained by studying sparse hereditary \emph{path-star} graph classes, each of which consists of the finite induced subgraphs of a single infinite graph whose edges can be partitioned into a path (or forest of paths) with a forest of stars, characterised by an infinite word over a possibly infinite alphabet.
+We show that a path-star class whose infinite graph has an unbounded number of stars, each of which connects an unbounded number of times to the path, has unbounded tree-width.
+In addition, we show that such a class is not a subclass of the hereditary class of circle graphs.

+We identify a collection of \emph{nested} words with a recursive structure that exhibit interesting characteristics when used to define a path-star graph class.
+These graph classes do not contain any of the four basic obstructions but instead contain graphs that have large tree-width if and only if they contain arbitrarily large $t$-sails.
+We show that these classes are infinitely defined and, like classes of bounded degree or classes excluding a fixed minor, do not contain a minimal class of unbounded tree-width.